 RC1-0198 - Tension Spring for Lifter Drive Assembly - RC1-0198-000CN

 RC1-0264 - Feed roller shaft bushing.
 Bushing supporting the feed roller shaft.
-Used on the LaserJet 4 and many of it's descendants including the P4014, P4015, P4514. - RC1-0264-000CN
+Used on the LaserJet 4 and many of its descendants including the P4014, P4015, P4514. - RC1-0264-000CN

-RM1-4562 - Paper feed shaft for pick-up roller and feed roller.
+RM1-4562 - Paper feed delivery drive for pick-up roller and feed roller.
 Used in P4014, P4015, P4514 - RM1-4562-000CN

 RM1-5465 Laser Scanner Assy - P4014, P4015, P4515 - RM1-5465-000CN